mlsteele/Checkin/README.md

 Simple checkin server and client.

 Do you move computers around and want to know their IPs.
 Perhaps so that you can ssh into your forgotten files from abroad?

+## Setup
 Run the checkin server with

     coffee server.coffee -p 8213

-For a different port, replace 8213 with anything else.
+For a different port, replace `8213` with anything else.

 Then, on each client you want to track, add this (exceedingly long) entry to the clients crontab to run.